ElioDiNino/ElioDiNino/README.md

 <h2 align="center">What I'm Up To</h2>
 <details>
   <summary>:card_file_box: Past Projects</summary>

+  ### :closed_lock_with_key: [3FA - Multi-Factor Authentication System](https://github.com/Computing-Collective/3FA)
+  - Created a backend API in Python using Flask and SQLite with over 20 endpoints
+  - Designed and implemented the authentication flow which included session and authentication tokens, encrypted communications, hashed passwords, and automatic timeouts to meet OWASP security standards
+  - Created GitHub workflows to automate testing for all parts of the system, create app releases and executables, package the backend as a Docker image, and automate dependency updates to reduce manual work by 500%
+  - Used Pytest to achieve 98% line and branch coverage as well as set up Postman to improve manual testing

   ### :school: UBC Course Projects
   *Code access is available upon request for all projects